Metal insect sculpture with a wooden body, wire legs, and metal flowers, set on a light-colored surface against a plain background.

 My Practice

-My work moves beyond individual pieces and into collections and exhibitions that explore our relationship with materials, consumption, and the natural world.
+Through collections and exhibitions, I explore our relationship with materials, vulnerability, consumption, and the natural world.

-As a journeyman welder, I developed a close relationship with industrial materials, how they’re made, used, and eventually left behind.
-That experience continues to shape everything I create.
+As a journeyman welder, I developed a close relationship with industrial materials and the histories they carry.

 Explore the Collections